DVDS SET IN THE ANCIENT WORLD

 JULIUS CAESAR (1950) Legendary independent film features a young, unknown, and nearly naked Charlton Heston, who 20 years later reprised his role as Antony in the 1970 all-star version of Julius Caesar.

 THE TEN COMMANDMENTS Charlton Heston as Moses in Cecil B. DeMille’s 1956 mega-spectacular; the movie that made Heston’s name synonymous with “screen epic.”
-Includes the 1923 silent version.

 HAIL SHAKESPEARE!